Dorset Cycle Routes

 You will pass through the high forest and open heath of the area with its variety of wildlife.
 Look out for crossbills and sand lizards as you make your way around this 7 mile circular ride.

-This trail is suitable for families with older children as the trail is relativley flat but has a couple of climbs.
-The trail is signed for its duration and though it is advertised as a cycle trail it is also suitable for walkers.
+This trail is suitable for families with older children as the trail is relatively flat but has a couple of climbs.
+It is signed for its duration and though it is advertised as a cycle trail it is also suitable for walkers.
+You can start off from the Sika Trail car park located at postcode BH20 7PE.

 The trail begins at Tollard Royal in Wiltshire and heads to Hambledon Hill passing through Ashmore Wood and crossing the River Iwerne on the way.